axelvaldez/radical-companies/_posts/Blog/2022-07-16-traffic-lights-vs-roundabouts.markdown

  <p style="text-align:center; ">
   <img src="/assets/img/roundabouts.svg" alt="Roundabouts in matching their surroundings, artistics, and flamboyant.
 All very interesting and good looking." width="70%">
  </p>
  <p>The point, of course, is not the money saving for the local government or the time savings for drivers.
-The important thing is that <em>in Roundabouts people in that place and moment don’t need an “authority” to tell them how to proceed</em>.</p>
+The important thing is that in Roundabouts <em>people don’t need an “authority” to tell them how to proceed</em>, they can figure out how to deal with what they see in the place, at the moment.</p>
  <p>Roundabouts represent decentralized decision-making, as in the c0-management model, and Traffic Lights centralized, corruptible, decision-making, as in the FIAT system we live in.</p>

 <h1 style="font-size:50px; font-family:Courier New, monospace; text-align:center; margin: 60px 0 20px 0; ">RELATED</h1>